How to use the 'random' module in Python

 Avoiding random for security-sensitive operations

-For tasks like generating passwords, security tokens, or cryptographic keys, you must use Python's secrets module instead.
-It is specifically designed to produce cryptographically strong random numbers that are suitable for managing sensitive data.
+When you need to generate passwords, security tokens, or perform any cryptographic function, you should always use the secrets module instead.
+It's specifically designed to produce cryptographically strong random numbers that are safe for sensitive applications.

 Understanding the difference between randint() and randrange()